 One of the more fundamental auto-instrumentation abilities, is those that propagate context (effectively your span ID and trace ID) to child spans across network boundaries, such as in HTTP headers or queue message attributes, ensuring that your downstream spans get added to your parent trace, instead of creating a new one.
 Sometimes you will need to do this manually, but this is thankfully a low-level and usually one-off task for parenting your spans into the same trace.

 Another way to propagate context is to create links instead, which indicates a related span, but in another trace e.g. traces which describe queue message processing will often create a link back to the sending span, instead of adding them to the sending span’s trace, as technically the queue message processor is running in its own context, where it might be processing a batch of messages coming from unrelated senders (spans can only have one parent span).
-Links are better for these scenarious as they still link together related spans, but preserve the meaning of a trace where the code processing those messages may need to be analysed per batch, instead of per message.
+Links are better for these scenarios as they still link together related spans, but preserve the meaning of a trace where the code processing those messages may need to be analysed per batch, instead of per message.
 They can also have their own attributes, a bit like an event.

 OpenTelemetry also gives you this concept of baggage, which is extra data you can pass on in context and which are propagated downstream.
-Because of this, you need to be careful what you propagate; both in terms of volume (baggage obviously adds extra transmission overhead when it is propagated) and sensitivity (how much personal information or technical information do you accidentally want to send to third-party systems from your auto-instrumentation).
+Because of this, you need to be careful what you propagate; both in terms of volume (baggage obviously adds extra transmission overhead when it is propagated) and sensitivity (how much personal information or technical information do you accidentally want to send to third-party systems from your instrumentation).

 The other problem with baggage is that those values aren’t automatically added to child spans as attributes - you still need to create a custom span processor that looks for extra baggage in the context and adds it to child spans.
 With this, baggage is much more useful as your child spans will have the extra attributes.
-It’s great for propagating the high-cardinality ones, so that problems related to a particular user or transaction will surface in your searches directly at the span that caused it, instead of having to click through into each trace to see if there was an exception.
+It’s great for propagating the high-cardinality ones, so that problems related to a particular user or transaction will surface in your searches directly at the span that caused it, instead of having to navigate into each trace to see if there was an exception.